johnwargo/learning-pwa-static/errata.markdown

 ## Updated Server Code for Chapters 3 through 5

-The sample applications used in chapters three through 5 use a server application that leverages the Bing News Search API.
+The sample applications used in chapters 3 through 5 use a server application that leverages the Bing News Search API.
 On October 29, 2020, Microsoft announced that "Bing Search APIs will transition from Azure Cognitive Services to Azure Marketplace on 31 October 2023."
 In the announcement, they said:

 > "The existing instances of the following Bing Search APIs under Azure Cognitive Services will no longer be supported after 31 October 2023.
 You can continue to create new instances of Bing Search APIs under the Azure Marketplace."